Huasun Unveils 0BB Heterojunction Solar Modules with Cutting-edge Zero Busbar Technology

 ABU DHABI, UAE, April 29, 2024 /PRNewswire/ -- Huasun Energy, the world's largest heterojunction (HJT) product manufacturer, has unveiled its latest innovation in high-efficiency modules, featuring groundbreaking zero busbar (0BB) technology.
 This cutting-edge advancement has been seamlessly integrated into Huasun's mass production lines, including the Himalaya G12 Series and Everest G12R Rectangular Series of large-format modules.
-Leveraging innovative improvements in printing processes, front-layer welding, fine solar ribbons, ultra-thin silicon wafers, encapsulation, and sealing techniques, Huasun has significantly elevated the electrical, optical, and temperature coefficient performance of HJT modules, enhancing the market competitiveness of its product lineup.
+Leveraging innovative improvements in printing process, welding before lamination, fine solar ribbons, ultra-thin silicon wafers, encapsulation, and sealing technologies, Huasun has significantly elevated the electrical, optical, and temperature coefficient performance of HJT modules, enhancing the market competitiveness of its product lineup.

-Specifically, regarding the manufacturing process of 0BB cells, Huasun adopts a simpler two-step screen print (SP) technology to deliver superior product quality and enhanced electrical and cell-to-module (CTM) performance, demonstrating significant advantages over super multi-busbar (SMBB) products in terms of open-circuit voltage (OCV), conversion efficiency and module power output.
+Specifically, regarding the manufacturing process of 0BB cells, Huasun adopts a simpler two-step single printing (SP) technology to deliver superior product quality and enhanced electrical and cell-to-module (CTM) performance, demonstrating significant advantages over super multi-busbar (SMBB) products in terms of open-circuit voltage (OCV), conversion efficiency and module power output.

-"Huasun's 0BB modules employ front-layer welding, which offers benefits including reliable soldering, reduced contact resistance, enhanced resistance to hot spots, lower hot-spot temperature, and higher module reliability.
-Additionally, the design reduces metal coverage on the back, expanding the light-receiving area and achieving bifaciality of up to 90%," added Christian Comes, Huasun's BD Director Europe.
+"Huasun's 0BB modules employ welding before lamination, which offers benefits including reliable soldering, reduced contact resistance, enhanced resistance to hot spots, lower hot-spot temperature, and higher module reliability.
+Additionally, the design reduces metal shadowing area on the rear side, expanding the light-receiving area and achieving bifaciality of up to 90%," added Christian Comes, Huasun's BD Director Europe.

 The 0BB technology supports the trend towards thinner silicon wafers by providing higher reliability with no main grid, thinner ribbons, minimal stress, and lower fragmentation rates.
 By leveraging the downshifting (DS) light conversion encapsulation and PIB edge sealing technology, Huasun's HJT 0BB modules deliver a substantial increase in power generation capacity.
 This advancement translates into more dependable products for owners of photovoltaic projects across utility, commercial & industrial (C&I), and residential rooftops.